tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_code_samples.md

 <p>We're just getting the surf height, but there's a lot of other data you could choose to display.</p>
 </div>

-You probably wouldn't include a detailed code sample like this for just one endpoint, but including some kind of code sample is almost always helpful.
+You might not include a detailed code sample like this for just one endpoint, but including some kind of code sample is almost always helpful.